-More commonly referred to as an external drive, external storage is storage that is not part of the computer.
-Examples of external storage are floppy disk drives, hard drives, tape drives, etc. The picture is an example of a Drobo and an example of a popular external storage solution.
+More commonly referred to as an external drive, external storage is storage that's not part of the internal parts (external) of a computer.
+These drives often connect to the computer using USB, eSATA, or FireWire connection.
+The picture is an example of a Drobo and an example of a popular external storage solution.

 Why is external storage used?

-- An external disc drive can allow a computer without a disc drive to read CDs, DVD's, or other discs.
+- An external disc drive can allow a computer without a disc drive to read CDs, DVDs, or other discs.

 How do you access external storage?

 Once connected, external storage is treated the same as internal storage (e.g., your hard drive) on your computer.
-For example, if you're connecting a USB thumb drive to a computer, it will appear as a new drive letter in Explorer.
+For example, if you're connecting a USB thumb drive to a computer, it appears as a new drive letter in Explorer.
 If the next available drive letter was F:, the F: drive should appear in Explorer.
 Once visible, you can double-click the drive letter to open and browse the files on the thumb drive.

 External storage drives that have not yet been formatted (e.g., new external hard drive) must be set up before it's accessible on the computer.
 For help with setting up a new hard drive, see: How do I set up a hard drive and partition in Windows?

 External storage vs. remote storage

 Although remote storage is external, it should not be confused with external storage.
 Remote storage is accessed over a network and is often far away from the computer.
 For example, an office may have a NAS (network-attached storage) in a server closet that can be accessed and used by any network computer.
 See our remote storage page for further information.